What is a JSON Formatter?

 Is my JSON data safe? ▼

-Absolutely.
 All processing happens 100% in your browser using JavaScript.
 Your JSON data is never transmitted to our servers, never stored, and never seen by anyone.
 It's completely private.

-What's the maximum JSON size I can format? ▼
+What is the maximum JSON size? ▼

 Does this work offline? ▼

 Yes!
-Once the page loads, the JSON formatter works completely offline since all processing is done in your browser with JavaScript.
+Once the page loads, the formatter works completely offline since all processing is done in your browser with JavaScript.
 No internet connection needed after initial page load.